PDFs by language

 There are different ways to give radiation treatments.

-Radiation can be aimed at the tumor from a machine outside the body.
+Radiation is usually aimed at the tumor from a machine outside the body.
 This is called external beam radiation.
 The radiation may be given all at once or in smaller doses given over a few days or weeks.

 Side effects of radiation treatments